ARMmbed/mbed-os-5-docs/docs/api/networksocket/securesocket.md

 socket->send(data, size);
 ```

-Please note that internal TLS structures require over 1 kB of RAM, so each TLSSocket should be allocated from heap using `new` command, instead of using stack or statically allocating it.
+Please note that internal TLS structures require over 1 kB of RAM, so you need to allocate each TLSSocket from the heap by using the `new` command, instead of using stack or statically allocating it.

 ### Design

-Internally `TLSSocket` consist of two classes `TLSSocketWrapper` and `TLSSocket` as shown in the following diagram:
+Internally `TLSSocket` consists of two classes, `TLSSocketWrapper` and `TLSSocket`, as shown in the following diagram:

 ![TLSSocket UML](tlssocket.png)

-The `TLSSocketWrapper` is able to use any `Socket` as its transport. `TLSSocket` is a helper that uses directly `TCPSocket` for its transport, making it easy to adopt existing TCP based applications to TLS.
+The `TLSSocketWrapper` can use any `Socket` as its transport. `TLSSocket` is a helper that uses directly `TCPSocket` for its transport, so you can adopt existing TCP based applications to TLS.

 One use case of `TLSSocketWrapper` is that existing TCP socket can be upgraded to TLS, by wrapping it like this: